khulnasoft/tracker/docs/docs/install/prerequisites.md

-# Prerequisites for running Tracee
+# Prerequisites for running Tracker

-Tracee is heavily dependent on Linux and does not support any other operating system.
+Tracker is heavily dependent on Linux and does not support any other operating system.

 <!--
 every section should roughly cover: